In the wake of William Blake

 Wm.
 Blake

-we no longer even have a culture of manufacture in this country .
-It has passed I hope mercifully.
-We have been through all that William blake feared for us . when he wrote
+we no longer even have a culture of mass manufacture in this country .
+It has passed .
+We have been through all that William Blake feared for us . when he wrote of London

 Near where the charter'd Thames does flow,